What is a senior dog?

 What are the most common dilemmas of senior dogs?

-The ageing process results in a loss of muscle tone which adds stress to the joints as they are no longer well supported by adequate muscle mass.
-Loss of muscle mass also leads to a loss of balance and flexibility, resulting in inactivity, stiffness and pain for our loved canine family member.
+The ageing process results in a loss of muscle tone and mass which adds stress to the joints as they are no longer well supported by adequate muscle mass.
+Loss of muscle mass also leads to a loss of balance and mobility, resulting in inactivity, stiffness and pain for our loved canine family member.
 Inactivity and loss of muscle mass fast-tracks the aging process and increases the risk of injury from slips, falls and strains.

 Apart from all the physical dilemmas your dog might experience, the psychological impact of aging should not be underestimated.
 After a long time living an active lifestyle, it can be a significant shock to an elderly dog to have to start slowing down.
 Your dog might not be their happy self anymore and perhaps even show signs of depression.